 The Jerusalem part of Jerusalem artichoke came about soon after the plants were first grown in Europe, in the early seventeenth century at the Farnese Garden in Rome.
 From there they were distributed to the rest of Europe as Girasole articiocco, “sunflower artichoke.”
 In the diet book that he published in 1620, an English doctor, Tobias Venner, translated Girasole as “Jerusalem”—a good first guess, perhaps, but unfortunately the name stuck.
 Soon inventive English cooks were making their Jerusalem artichokes into “Palestine soup.”

-Sunroot would be a better name for the vegetable than sunchoke, in my opinion, because Jerusalem artichokes certainly are not artichokes, and they have nothing like the hairy, inedible part of an artichoke that is called the choke.
+Sunroot would be a better name for the vegetable than sunchoke, because Jerusalem artichokes certainly are not artichokes, and they have nothing like the hairy, inedible part of an artichoke that is called the choke.
 Yet the two vegetables known as artichoke are discreetly similar in their chemical makeup and flavor.
 Samuel de Champlain noted this in 1605, when he found Indians on Cape Cod growing roots with “le goust d’artichaut,” the taste of artichokes.
 Both artichokes and Jerusalem artichokes, he may have observed, share a peculiar sweetness.
 This sweetness comes from inulin, a kind of soluble fiber that passes through the human digestive system intact until bacteria go to work on it in colon, releasing a lot of gas in the process.
 Artichokes are rich in inulin.
 Jerusalem artichokes have about half again as much, by percentage of fresh weight.

 Rose Marie posed that question about a year ago, and the two of us promptly decided to conduct an experiment.
 After digging up the little patch of Jerusalem artichokes that I’d ignored for ten years, I brined a pint of the rhizomes according to the kakdooki (Korean fermented daikon) recipe on page 64 of The Joy of Pickling, with garlic and powdered chile.
 Rose Marie developed another recipe based on one of mine, she said, although nothing about it sounded the least familiar.
 With a stroke of brilliance, she added turmeric, so that her pickled Jerusalem artichokes turned out a brilliant yellow.
 We shared both pickles, hers and mine, at a Slow Food board meeting, and people seemed to find them both tasty.
 I requested follow-up digestive reports.